PaddlePaddle/models/ctr/README.md

         input=merge_layer,
         size=1,
         name='output',
-        # use sigmoid function to approximate ctr rate, a float value between 0 and 1.
+        # use sigmoid function to approximate ctr, wihch is a float value between 0 and 1.
         act=paddle.activation.Sigmoid())
     return fc
 ```